anchpop/wise_mans_haskell/book.md

 ## Let Expressions and Where Statements

 !newthought(When writing) a function, sometimes it's nice to be able to assign names to intermediate values.
-There's two ways to do that in Haskell: `let` Expressions and `where` statements.
+There are two ways to do that in Haskell: `let` Expressions and `where` statements.

 1) `let` expressions!sidenote(These are true expressions - you can use them anywhere Haskell expects an expression.) - these take the form of `let [variable bindings] in [expression]`.
 Here's an example: